 Folger Shakespeare Library

-Located one block from the United States Capitol Building in Washington, DC, the Folger is governed by a 20-member board of governors.
-Director Michael Witmore leads a staff of 115 employees.
-For the fiscal year ending July 31, 2020, the Folger reported a total revenue of $22.2 million and total expenses of $20.2 million.
+Located one block from the United States Capitol Building in Washington, DC, the Folger is administered by a 22-member Board of Governors led by Chair D. Jarrett Arp, under the auspices of founder Henry Clay Folger’s alma mater, Amherst College.
+Director Dr. Michael Witmore leads a staff of 130 employees.
+For the fiscal year ending July 31, 2022, the Folger reported total revenue of $19.3 million and total expenses of $19.2 million.

 Roles and Responsibilities